 Umoja House is Geneseo's newest Living-Learning Community (LLC), starting in Fall 2021!
 Umoja House will create an engaged intellectual community where students of diverse backgrounds can come together in a supportive environment to celebrate their identities while nurturing their leadership skills.
-Umoja is the first principle of Kwanzaa, meaning "unity".
+Umoja is the first principle of Kwanzaa, meaning "unity."

-- Open to all years.
+- Open to students from all years.

 - Executive board and house members lead initiatives.

-- Monthly Umoja House meal
+- Monthly Umoja House meal and activities

 - Intersections discussion series.
 This series allows campus community members to participate in discussions that explore issues at the intersections of race/ethnicity and politics, media, health, etc.

-- Umoja House members participate in the Common Read Program
+- Umoja House members participate in the Common Read Program.